Departments & Courses

 See our Academic Departments and Course Description Guide.

-The English Department incorporates critical and analytical thinking skills into the study of various forms of literature, focusing specifically on the historical and social contexts of the stories.
+The English department incorporates critical and analytical thinking skills into the study of various forms of literature, focusing specifically on the historical and social contexts of the stories.
 In addition, we strive to help students develop clarity in their speaking and writing so that they can be successful and insightful leaders of their post- secondary communities.

-The goals of the English Department are to focus on the development of the whole student by encouraging a lifelong love of reading, developing excellent writing skills in a variety of situations and producing confident and effective speakers.
+The goals of the English department are to focus on the development of the whole student by encouraging a lifelong love of reading, developing excellent writing skills in a variety of situations and producing confident and effective speakers.

 The Fine Arts Department offers a variety of courses in both the visual and performing arts.
 All classes have at least beginning and advanced levels, and may also go beyond to even more advanced levels.
-The Fine Arts classes allow a student who has a genuine desire or talent to continue taking classes until Graduation.
-It is the goal of the Fine Arts Department to find the hidden talents of all students.
+The Fine Arts classes allow a student who has a genuine desire or talent to continue taking classes until graduation.
+It is the goal of the fine arts department to find the hidden talents of all students.

-Fine Arts is unusual in that each instructor is an expert in his/her field.
+Each instructor is an expert in his/her field.
 All classes of each medium are taught by one person only, so there is continuity of instruction from the beginning classes, through the intermediate classes and ending with the advanced classes.